Aldrin school phone number: (847) 357-5400, Fax number: (847) 847-357-5401,

 One of the most important parts of the PBIS system is that behavior skills and expectations are taught directly to the students.
 In this way, students know exactly what is expected of them and how we expect them to behave at school and on the bus.
 The teaching of expectations will occur during our annual KICKOFF at the start of school.
 The children will model and practice how to behave at lunch, in the classroom, hallways, bathrooms, assemblies, playground and bus, which will continuously be reinforced throughout the year.
 Throughout the year, our teachers provide engaging booster activities to reinforce the expectations.

-Unfortunately, there will be times a student’s behavior does not align with the expected behavior despite explicit teaching reteaching and positive reinforcements.
+There will be times a student’s behavior does not align with the expected behavior despite explicit teaching reteaching and positive reinforcements.
 The severity of the behavior will determine the course of intervention.
-In order to keep you informed of recurring disruptive behaviors, the staff member involved will contact you via phone and may include your child in the conversation.
-Together you will discuss ways to change the behavior and the teacher will share the consequences that have been put in place at school.
+We will keep you informed of recurring disruptive behaviors.
 Our hope is that the adults will be able to problem solve with the student so the behavior does not reoccur.
 We will document each notification.
 If we notice a recurring pattern, we will work with you to put additional intervention in place.
 Any behavior which requires intervention at the administrative level (office managed) will always result in parent contact and a plan will be put into place to eliminate recurrence.

 School Wide Problem Solving Model